darkscience/dcc/README.md

 The current DCC assignment consists of creating an application that does the
 following:

     1. Retrieve formula from this page.
+(No longer up, see `organisation/server.py`)
     2. Calculate the product.
     3. Submit formula on the above page using a POST request.
     4. Display whether answer was accepted or not (human-readable).